 - Execution: This is the phase when the actual work happens.
 Periodical reviews are conducted to ensure that execution happens within schedule.

 - Monitoring: Monitoring happens in tandem with execution.
 Constant monitoring by the project manager is required to ensure that work goes on minus hiccups.

 - Closure: This phase involves the important final tasks in the project including project delivery to the client and documenting the learnings from the project.

 Once these steps are complete, a project can be said to be implemented well.

 How project management helps you manage projects

 Projects can be very complex undertakings that require a huge amount of effort and resources.
-No matter what the goal is, using the principles of project management will help the initiative run smoothly.
-Without proper project management principles, projects will be handled haphazardly and are at a much higher risk of project failure, delay, and being over budget.
+No matter what the goal is, using project management principles will help the initiative run smoothly.
+Without proper project management principles, projects will be handled haphazardly and are at a much higher risk of

 Knowing the fundamentals of project management improves one’s chances of completing a project successfully.
 No matter what industry or niche an organization is in, project management methodologies and frameworks enable them to steer the project in the right direction.